Crispin Varquez: Early life

-Varquez was born in Sevilla, Bohol on 5 December 1960.

-He earned his Philosophy degree at the Immaculate Heart of Mary Seminary in Tagbilaran, Bohol and his Theology degree at the St. Augustine Major Seminary in Tagaytay, Cavite.
+Varquez was born on December 5, 1960, in Sevilla, Bohol, to Sinforiano Varquez and Justina Barrete.
+He completed a degree in philosophy at the Immaculate Heart of Mary Seminary in Tagbilaran and earned a degree in theology at the St. Augustine Major Seminary in Tagaytay, Cavite.

 Ministry

-Varquez was ordained to the priesthood on 14 April 1989; his first posting was as assistant parish priest in Mindoro.
-In the 1990s until 2000, he served as formator at the seminaries of the Immaculate Heart of Mary in Tagbilaran and St. Augustine in Tagaytay.
-He was later parish priest in various parishes of Tagbilaran prior to his appointment as Vicar General.
+Varquez was ordained to the priesthood on April 14, 1989, at Our Lady of Guadalupe Church in Sevilla.
+His first assignment was as assistant parish priest in Sablayan, Occidental Mindoro.
+From the 1990s until 2000, he served as a formator at both the Immaculate Heart of Mary Seminary and St. Augustine Major Seminary.
+He later served as parish priest in several parishes within the Diocese of Tagbilaran before being appointed as its vicar general in January 2007.